mr-tony-stark/anirudh_jak/README.md

 <h1>I'm Anirudh Jakhotia</h1>

-<div> I am a third year undergrad, pursuing B-Tech in CSE from IIIT Sri City.
+<div> I am a final year undergrad, pursuing B-Tech in CSE from IIIT Sri City.
 I love competitive programming and am also very interested in AI/ML.
 I am very interested in learning new technological areas and exploring many fields.
 I am seeking a challenging career with a progressive organization that provides an opportunity to enhance my technical skills.</div>
 <br>

 - 📚 Competitive Coder